 Cisco Systems plans to rebrand all the products under its Scientific Atlanta subsidiary with the Cisco name within the next year.

-Initially, Cisco is putting the parent company's name on Internet Protocol TV set-tops but eventually will rebrand all of Scientific Atlanta's lines as Cisco products, a process likely to happen in the next nine to 12 months, said Wilson Craig, manager of public relations for Cisco's service-provider segment.
+Initially, Cisco is putting the parent company’s name on Internet-protocol-TV set-tops, but it will eventually rebrand all of SA’s lines as Cisco products -- a process likely to happen in the next 9-12 months, said Wilson Craig, manager of public relations for Cisco’s service-provider segment.

-Cisco hasn't determined yet whether Scientific Atlanta will continue to operate as a subsidiary after the rebranding process is completed or whether it will be merged into Cisco's service provider unit, Scientific Atlanta director of public relations Sara Stutzenstein said.
+Cisco hasn’t determined yet whether SA will continue to operate as a subsidiary after the rebranding process is completed or whether it will be merged into Cisco’s service-provider unit, SA director of PR Sara Stutzenstein said.

-Cisco completed its $6.9 billion acquisition of SA, which has been one of the cable industry's top equipment suppliers for three decades, in February 2006.
-Scientific Atlanta, which makes cable set-top boxes and other voice and data gear, posted $584 million in sales for the quarter ended Oct.
+Cisco completed its $6.9 billion acquisition of SA -- which has been one of the cable industry’s top equipment suppliers for three decades -- in February 2006.
+SA posted $584 million in sales for the quarter ended Oct.
 28, 2006.

-Based in Lawrenceville, Ga., Scientific Atlanta was founded in 1951 by a group of engineers from the Georgia Institute of Technology.
+Based in Lawrenceville, Ga., SA was founded in 1951 by a group of engineers from the Georgia Institute of Technology.

-Before it began catering to the nascent cable-television industry in the early 1970s, SA manufactured a diverse range of products, including plastic-injection-molded packaging.
+Before it began catering to the nascent cable-TV industry in the early 1970s, SA manufactured a diverse range of products, including electronic test equipment for antennas and plastic-injection-molded packaging.